Disaster Relief at Carolina and Beyond

 State of North Carolina Disaster Relief Efforts

 - North Carolina Voluntary Organizations Active in Disaster – North Carolina asks that volunteers do not self-deploy, as unexpected arrivals in affected communities creates an additional burden for first responders.
-Volunteer registration for Hurricane Florence can be completed through the NC VOAD.
+Volunteer registration for hurricane relief can be completed through the NC VOAD.

 - Anyone interested in volunteering can sign up through the State’s volunteer website.
-Volunteers can indicate if they are interested in volunteering time, supplies, donations or resources to assist communities impacted by Hurricane Florence.
+Volunteers can indicate if they are interested in volunteering time, supplies, donations or resources to assist communities impacted by hurricanes.

 Other Ways to Help